AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

 # ESP32 Anchor Chain Remote Contol / Counter via WLAN

-This repository shows how to remotely control the achor chain relais via WLAN from phone/tablet.
+This repository shows how to remotely control the achor chain relay via WLAN from phone/tablet.
 Anchor chain events from the chain sensor are measured and presented on the phone/tablet.

 Just set the AP name and password according to your needs.